How to clean your glasses

 Inspect the lenses carefully to make sure they are clean.

-If any streaks or smudges remain, remove them with a clean microfiber cloth — these lint-free cloths are available at most optical shops or photography stores.
+If any streaks or smudges remain, remove them with a clean microfiber cloth — these lint-free cloths are available at most optical shops and photography stores.

 For touch-up cleaning of your eyeglass lenses, use disposable lens cleaning wipes.
 These are formulated specifically for use on eyeglass lenses.